mobify/workshop--adaptivejs-site-1x/README.md

     ```

 7. In your editor app, open the `_components.scss` SCSS file in the `/assets/styes` folder.
 This is where all of the component SCSS files are imported into.
-8. Add the `_product-list` scss file to the list of components
+8. Add the `_product-list` SCSS file to the list of components.
+Save the file and close it when you finish your edits.

     ```scss
     // Project Components